blakeohare/ggj2024/roflang-doc.md

 ## Functions

-To define a function, you must use the knock-knock construct:
+To define a function, you must use the **knock-knock** construct:

 ```
-kkwt functionName(arg1, arg2, ...) who
+knock knock who's there functionName(arg1, arg2, ...) who
     (code for the function goes here)
-bdt
+ba dum tsss
 ```

-`kkwt` stands for "Knock knock!
-Who's there?".

-All code blocks end with a `bdt` which stands for "ba-dum-tsss".
+All code blocks end with a `ba dum tsss`.
+The number of `s`'s at the end does not matter e.g. `ba dum tsssssss` is equivalent to `ba dum ts`.

 ## If/Else statements

-To create an if statement, use the redneck construct:
+To create an if statement, use the **redneck** construct:

 ```
-ymbari (condition)
+you might be a redneck if (condition)
     (code that runs if the condition is true)
-bdt
+ba dum tss
 ```

-`ymbari` stands for "You might be a redneck if...".

-If an else condition is desired (i.e. if the condition is opposite of what was stated) then you use the In-Soviet-Russia construct:
+If an **else** condition is desired (i.e. if the condition is opposite of what was stated) then you use the **Soviet-Russia** construct:

 ```
-ymbari (condition)
+you might be a redneck if (condition)
     (code if condition is true)
-isr
+in soviet russia
     (code if condition is false)
-bdt
+ba dum tsss
 ```

-A `bdt` is still required to close the else block.
+A `ba dum tsss` is still required to close the else block.

 These can also be chained:

 ```
-ymbari (condition1)
+you might be a redneck if (condition1)
     (code if condition1 is true)
-isr ymbari (condition2)
+in soviet russia you might be a redneck if (condition2)
     (code if condition1 is false and condition2 is true)
-isr
+in soviet russia
     (code if neither is true)
-bdt
+ba dum tss
 ```

 ## Ternary

-Like an if/else, a ternary also uses the redneck/soviet joke format but abbreviated:
+Like an if/else, a ternary also uses the **redneck**/**soviet** joke format but abbreviated:

 ```
 (condition) redneck? (value if true) bolshevik? (value if false)